huggingface/transformers/docs/source/en/model_doc/falcon_mamba.md

 -->

-# Sindibad
+# FalconMamba

 ## Overview

-The Sindibad model was proposed by TII UAE (Technology Innovation Institute) in their release.
+The FalconMamba model was proposed by TII UAE (Technology Innovation Institute) in their release.

 The abstract from the paper is the following: